JEFF7712/homelab/README.md

 ## Highlights

 ### Immutable Infrastructure
 Talos Linux eliminates configuration drift.
-All node configuration happens via `machineconfig` patches in Terraform—no SSH, no manual intervention.
+All node configuration happens via `machineconfig` patches in Terraform.
+No SSH, no manual intervention.
 Node upgrades are declarative and atomic.

 ### GitOps Everything
 The cluster state is defined entirely in Git.
 ArgoCD continuously reconciles manifests from this repository.
 Changes are deployed through pull requests, providing full audit trails and rollback capability.